Advestis/nmf-rank-determination/README.md

-## On Rank Selection in Non-Negative Matrix Factorization using Concordance</br>
-<sub>Official GitHub repository for the article</sub>
+## On Rank Selection in Non-Negative Matrix Factorization using Concordance</br><sub>Official *GitHub* repository for the original MDPI Mathematics paper</sub>

 ![Graphical_abstract](images/graphical_abstract.png)
 *Credits*: DALL·E 3

 **On Rank Selection in Non-Negative Matrix Factorization using Concordance**<br>
-Paul Fogel, Christophe Geisslr, Nicolas Morizet and George Luta<br>
+Paul Fogel, Christophe Geissler, Nicolas Morizet and George Luta<br>
 DOI: xxx

 **Abstract**: The choice of the factorization rank of a matrix is critical, e.g.,